 The Professional Development Manager (“PDM”) is primarily responsible for developing and implementing training and professional development initiatives and opportunities for the Firm’s attorneys.
-The PDM is member of the Professional Development department and assists with the management, planning, and coordination of the department’s training and development initiative, serving as a primary contact and providing necessary support to all professional development functions.
+The PDM is member of the Professional Development department and assists with the management, planning, and coordination of the department’s training and development initiatives, serving as a primary contact and providing necessary support to all professional development functions.

-Identifies potential instructors within the Firm to develop and teach programs in practice areas not currently covered by practice group managers and directors; including programs for clients.
+Identify potential instructors within the Firm to develop and teach programs in practice areas not currently covered by practice group managers and directors; including programs for clients.

-Oversees attorney training at external educational providers.
+Oversee attorney training at external educational providers.
 Includes building and maintaining relationships; seminar registration and confirmation; attorney expense report approval.